LLoadout/microsoftgraph/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/lloadout/microsoftgraph.svg?style=flat-square)](https://packagist.org/packages/lloadout/microsoftgraph)
 [![Total Downloads](https://img.shields.io/packagist/dt/lloadout/microsoftgraph.svg?style=flat-square)](https://packagist.org/packages/lloadout/microsoftgraph)

 This package makes a wrapper around the Microsoft Graph API.

-It provides a [Mail](#mail-usage) driver (send mails via office365) and a storage driver (use [OneDrive](#storage-usage) as a Laravel disk).
-It also gives the ability to easily interact with Microsoft [Teams](#teams-usage).
+1. It provides a [Mail](#mail-usage) driver (send mails via office365)
+2. It provides a storage driver (use [OneDrive](#storage-usage) as a Laravel disk).
+3. It also gives the ability to easily interact with Microsoft [Teams](#teams-usage).
-This package also provides the possibliity to work with [Excel](#excel-usage) files loaded from Onedrive, making it possible to write and read Excel files.
+4. This package also provides the possibility to work with [Excel](#excel-usage) files loaded from Onedrive, making it possible to write and read Excel files.
+5. It allows you to manage [calendar](#calendar-usage) events.
+6. It allows you to manage contacts [contact](#contact-usage).

 You need to register an app in the Microsoft Azure Portal to use this package.
 Follow the steps in the Microsoft docs: https://docs.microsoft.com/en-us/graph/auth-register-app-v2